rotundasoftware/cartero/README.md

 * `assetTypes` (default: [ 'style', 'image' ]) - The keys in package.json files that may enumerate assets that should be copied to the cartero output directory.
 * `assetTypesToConcatinate` (default: [ 'style' ]) - A subset of `assetTypes` that should be concatenated into bundles.
 Note JavaScript files are always included and bundled.
 * `outputDirUrl` (default: '/') - The base url of the output directory.
+* `defaultTransforms` (default: undefined) - An array of [transform modules](https://github.com/substack/module-deps#transforms) names / paths or functions to be applied to packages in which no local transforms are specified.
+Can be used for quasi-global transforms (without the risk of conflicting with packages that use their own transforms).
 * `packageTransform` (default: undefined) - A function that transforms package.json files before they are used.
 The function should be of the signature `function( pkgJson )` and return the parsed, transformed package object.
 This feature can be used to add default values to package.json files or alter the package.json of third party modules without modifying them directly.
 * `sourceMap` (default: false) - Enable js source maps (passed through to browserify).
 * `watch` (default: false) - Reprocess assets and bundles (and meta data) when things change.